-As a result, the MCA is of the opinion that the WACC used for regulatory purposes should be based on a defined range of parameters for the key variables.
+Based on the above, the MCA is of the opinion that the WACC used for regulatory purposes should be based on a defined range of parameters for the key variables.
 The range of estimates is a reflection of the uncertainty surrounding the estimation of the key parameters, which are going to be discussed in greater detail in the rest of this document.
-The WACC used for regulatory purposes would be established as an average of the possible outcomes or the mid-point between the high and low WACC estimates.
+The WACC used for regulatory purposes would be established as an average of the possible outcomes.

-Do respondents agree that the WACC should be estimated on a range of parameters?
-Do respondents agree that the WACC used for regulatory purposes should be established as an average of the possible outcomes or the mid-point between the high and low WACC estimates?
+The Authority directs that the WACC should be estimated on a range of parameters and that the WACC used for regulatory purposes should be established as an average of the possible outcomes.